taowis/ClauseKit/README.md

 ## 🚀 Deployment on [Render.com](https://render.com)

-### ✅ Deploying ClauseKit on Render.com
+### ✅ Deploying ClauseKitAI on Render.com

-ClauseKit can be deployed in a few steps using [Render](https://render.com), a simple cloud platform for full-stack apps.
+ClauseKitAI can be deployed in a few steps using [Render](https://render.com), a simple cloud platform for full-stack apps.

 ---